|Nutrition Facts (per serving)|

 Roll meat around dressing and fasten with wooden picks.

 Roll veal rolls in flour to coat, saving leftover flour.
 In a large deep skillet or Dutch oven, brown veal rolls in the remaining 1/4 cup butter.

 Add the water and wine; cover tightly and simmer until tender, about 45 minutes.

-Put veal rolls on serving platter and keep warm.
+Put veal rolls on a serving platter and keep warm.

 Blend together the leftover flour and sour cream, and stir into drippings.

 Add mushrooms and remaining 1/2 teaspoon salt.